sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Let them know that they'll get introduced about 5 minutes into the story.

-After the first to PCs have had a chance to inspect their surroundings, and maybe have a dialogue with each other, introduce the 3rd PC
+After the first two PCs have had a chance to inspect their surroundings, and maybe have a dialogue with each other, introduce the 3rd PC